How to Make Photos Look Like polaroids at Home

 Recently, the polaroid effect has become super popular among both professional photographers and amateurs who pay special attention to trends or want to maintain a vintage aesthetic in their Insta feed.
 However, shooting with an actual polaroid requires a lot of money - besides the camera, you need plenty of expensive film and accessories.
 Fortunately, today, you can make realistic polaroid pictures using your smartphone or camera and a well-rounded photo editor.

 In this article, we will list all the features of an original polaroid shot and teach you how to recreate them in your regular photo.
 We will also show you how to make a picture look like a polaroid using PhotoWorks.
-This is a photo editor for PC powered by an artificial intelligence engine.
+This is a photo editor powered by an artificial intelligence engine.
 The software offers all the tools a photographer might need for thorough post-production - from automatic enhancement and retouching to proficient color correction with Curves and 3D LUTs.
 Yet all the tools are super easy to use, thanks to the well-considered interface.

 Turn a regular photo into a stylish polaroid picture